-Nuxe Crème Fraîche® de beauté 48 HR Moisturizing Cream $39
+Nuxe Crème Fraîche de beauté 48 HR Moisturizing Cream $39

 After the Elle Logbook tallied my answers from the 5 point category rating system this moisturizer ranked the best for me.
 I’ve only heard of the brand Nuxe in passing but I’m curious now.
 This cream was so light and applied almost like a gel, my face was so hydrated and smooth whenever I used it!
+Reviewed Here.

 Totals & Favourites:

-All the full sized products I received totalled up to $342CAD!
+All of the full sized products I received totalled up to $342CAD!
 That’s insane, I am so grateful to Elle Canada for choosing me once again to review some products.
-I will have moisturizer to last me until next year which is really awesome, and I will probably never run out of lip balm!
+I have enough moisturizer to last me until next year which is really awesome, and I will probably never run out of lip balm!

-My favourites out of each category were the Lise Watier Féline Liner, the Clarins Hydra-Essential Lip Balm and the Nuxe Crème Fraîche® de beauté.
+My favourites out of each category were the Lise Watier Féline Liner, the Clarins Hydra-Essential Lip Balm and the Nuxe Crème Fraîche de beauté.

 Have you ever been and Elle Canada Grand Prix Juror?